Journera/glutil/README.md

 - `s3:ListBucket`
 - `s3:GetObject`

-## `glutil` command line interface
+## `glutil` Command Line Interface (CLI)

-The `glutil` CLI includes a number of subcommands for managing partitions and fixing a glue catalog when things go wrong.
+The `glutil` CLI includes a number of subcommands for managing partitions and fixing the Glue Data Catalog when things go wrong.
 Most of the commands were written to fix issues caused by a Glue Crawler gone wrong, moving underlying data, or dealing with newly created data.

 For the most part, they operate with the leading principle that any action they take can be reversed (if it was an incorrect action) by running the `glutil create-partitions` command.

-All commands support the `--dry-run` flag, which will output the command's expected result without modifying the glue catalog.
+All commands support the `--dry-run` flag, which will output the command's expected result without modifying the Glue Data Catalog.

 Below are short descriptions of the available commands.
 For larger descriptions and command line arguments, run `glutil <command> --help`.